meerachotai/infer_migration/README.md

 ```
 **Cross Validation**

-Cross validation (CV) is used to avoid overfitting of the data without reducing the number of samples that can be used for learning the model.
-Using CV, the training set is split into k smaller sets.
-For each of the k “folds”:

-* A model is trained using k-1 of the folds as training data
-* The resulting model is tested using the remaining part of the data

-cross_val_predict returns the prediction for each value when it was used as part of the test set.

-**Log-log linear regression**
+**Log-log linear regression:** Uses the `cross_val_predict` method for k-fold cross-validated predicted estimates for each migration rate (for when it belonged to the testing dataset).

-**Log-log linear regression with recursive feature elimination**
+**Log-log linear regression with recursive feature elimination:** Uses the `RFECV` method to eliminate features within k-fold cross-validation iterations, and generates predictions for migration rates at the end with the remaining selected features.

-**Log-log linear regression with L1/Lasso feature elimination**

-**Log-log linear regression with L2/Ridge**
+**Log-log linear regression with L1/Lasso feature elimination:** Uses the `LassoLarsCV` method to carry out regularization, setting some features' coefficients to zero, effectively selecting the features deemed most important for prediction.
+The k-fold cross-validation helps find an appropriate regularization alpha parameter.

+**Log-log linear regression with L2/Ridge*:** Uses the `RidgeCV` method to carry out regularization, setting un-important features very close to 0 but not removing them altogether.
+In our case, SFS and F<sub>ST</sub> columns can be redundant, which would mean that Lasso may be a more appropriate regularization method.

 Note that error in the graphs is calculated as `(predicted_m - actual_m) / (actual_m)`.

 #### Run scripts: `PCA/make_PCA.py`,`PCA/make_metadata.sh` and `PCA/makePCA_sampling.py`
 Visualising the stepping-stone model using PCA.
 Also investigates the effect of downsampling on these PCA plots.